All Books

 by Michelle Zauner

-How food and family intertwine in the face of devastating loss.
+How food, family, and identity intertwine in the face of loss.

 Key Takeaways

-• Reconnect with your heritage as a way to process grief.
+• Reconnect with your heritage as a way to hold onto a loved one.

 Who Should Read